Lost television broadcast: News

 As of 1997, CBS had saved 1,000,000 videotapes of news reports, broadcasts, stock footage, and outtakes according to a report that year from the National Film Preservation Board.
 The same report added, "Television stations still erase and recycle their video cassettes", referring to local news programs.
-Many local stations contract with outside companies for archiving news coverage.
+Many local stations contract with third-party companies for archiving news coverage.

 The original slow-scan television footage of the first human moon landing in 1969, believed to be of significantly higher quality than the standards-converted version broadcast on TV, is missing from NASA's archives.

 Soap operas

 The Young and the Restless, Dark Shadows, and Ryan's Hope saved most of their episodes, despite the fact that they debuted during the 1960s and 1970s before retaining tapes became common practice.
-Episodes of The Doctors began to be saved no later than December 4, 1967; this is where reruns of the series began when picked up by Retro TV in September 2014, and distributor SFM Entertainment claims to have roughly 95% of the series' episodes intact in its library.
+Episodes of The Doctors began to be saved no later than 4 December 1967; this is where reruns of the series began when picked up by Retro TV in September 2014, and distributor SFM Entertainment claims to have roughly 95% of the series' episodes intact in its library.
 However, the episodes from the final two years of The Doctors are now believed to be lost.
 Episodes of other soaps broadcast during the 1950s to the 1970s do exist in different forms and have been showcased in various places online.

+Sporting events

 National Football League (NFL)

 Super Bowl I was aired by both CBS and NBC (the only Super Bowl to be aired by two networks), but neither network then felt the need to preserve the game long-term; CBS saved the telecast for a few months and re-ran it as filler programming at least once before wiping it.
 A color videotape containing the first, second and fourth quarters of the telecast from WYOU (the CBS affiliate for Scranton, Pennsylvania, which was then WDAU-TV) was found in 2005 and is in the process of being restored.
-On January 15, 2016, the NFL Network re-aired the first Super Bowl, featuring audio from the NBC Radio Network and most of the TV network broadcast and newly discovered NFL Films footage of the game.
+On 15 January 2016, the NFL Network re-aired the first Super Bowl, featuring audio from the NBC Radio Network and most of the TV network broadcast and newly discovered NFL Films footage of the game.
 Super Bowl II was aired exclusively by CBS and was long believed to have been erased, but it was later found that the entire telecast fully exists and rests in the vaults of NFL Films.